DahliaBloomstone/DahliaBloomstone.github.io/_posts/2021-04-26-figma_design_react_responsive_site_ui_ux.markdown

 A design system is a living style guide that’s collaborative and code-connected.
 It’s not just a style guide where designers are the only contributors.
 It’s shared across the whole team, including designers, developers, product managers, etc. As a result, the design system should be cohesive, dynamic, reusable and maintainable both in design and code.

 https://github.com/DahliaBloomstone/design-2-code

+https://www.w3schools.com/graphics/svg_examples.asp I'm also thinking about How To Animate SVG With CSS.